ARMummert/Virtual-Private-Server-Project/README.md

 2. ModSecurity to have a server-side web application firewall to prevent attacks such as, SQL Injection and cross-site scripting.
 3. Wireguard VPN to provide a secure tunnel between the server and any client devices
 4. UFW (uncomplicated firewall) to allow or deny ports
-5. Snort for intrusion prevention system (IPS)
+5. Snort for intrusion detection system (IPS/IDS)

 By utilizing these tools I was able to create a robust and secure server environment.